-It is not known whether omega-3 polyunsaturated fatty acids will harm an unborn baby.
-Ask a doctor before using this medicine if you are pregnant or plan to become pregnant.
+It is not known if Lovaza will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-How should I take Lovaza (omega-3 polyunsaturated fatty acids)?
+How should I take Lovaza?

-Store at room temperature away from moisture and heat.
+Store tightly closed at room temperature, away from moisture, heat, and light.
 Do not freeze.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.